The links listed below provide a context for understanding map thefts

 with access to the Archives

 Museum Security Network Mailing list.
-See their homepage (must be a member to post messages but the Archives are accessible - these include theft
+See their homepage (must be a member to post messages but their Archives are available since 2003 -

 CLOSED LISTS (i.e. restricted to a professional group)